 “Prepare for take off now!”
 FLAM-O radioed Byt, who called Kreepo back into the ship.
 An entire pack of jin-chepas were chasing after Malea, FLAM-O and the commando.
 Kreepo flew their YT-2000 low and landed near them, allowing them for a fast entry up the ramp while Byt fired the ship’s cannons to keep the creatures off their backs.

 Then Kreepo opened up the throttle.
 The Sitichepa ascended at a tremendous speed up the atmosphere and into space.

 Malea and FLAM-O was trying to reassure the surviving SpecForce commando that he was now in safe hands when the proximity alarm suddenly blared through the speaker.
 Blocking their path was an enemy!
-A 1600 meter-long, wedged-shaped colossal ship: an Imperator-class Star Destroyer whose gunners have a target lock on the Sitichepa!
+A 1600 meter-long, wedged-shaped colossal starship: an Imperator-class Star Destroyer whose gunners already had a target lock on the Sitichepa!

 Will the Sitichepa escape?

 We’ll probably never know since this was a one-shot during an exhibition…

 - I ran the session in bilingual code-switching mode, between English and Bahasa Malaysia.